mcandre/todolint/README.md

 metrics.js:10:// 妙招: 零除
 ```

+See [CONFIGURATION.md](CONFIGURATION.md) for configuration file options.

-See `todolint -h` for more options.
+Run `todolint -h` for CLI options.

-# CONFIGURATION

-For more details on configuring todolint, see [CONFIGURATION.md](CONFIGURATION.md).

 # ABOUT